mottaluizantonio/mottaluizantonio/README.md

  ### About me:

-  - :computer: I enjoy working on frontend web applications;
+  - :computer: I enjoy working on frontend web applications
-  - :seedling: I'm currently learning how to work with docker :whale:
+  - :seedling: I'm currently learning how to work with Next JS
-  - 👯 I’m looking to collaborate on open source projects!
+  - 🤓 I’m looking to collaborate on open source projects!

   #
 <div align="center">